 Dan, seen here gettin' his groove thing on to Parliament Funkadelic, was a talented, if not always attentive outfielder for our Twins.
 He really could do a lot of things well, a fellow with tools, but...

-He goes down in Twins lore as the guy who one day slowed down on the basepaths between third and homeplate, high-steppin and elbows pumping for maximum effect (for the ladies, apparently).
+He goes down in Twins lore as the guy who one day, September 5, 1978 (BBRef game box), slowed down on the basepaths between third and homeplate, high-steppin and elbows pumping for maximum effect (for the ladies, apparently).
 He then turned and watched the next baserunner make his way home on a basehit (Jose Morales).
 The problem?
 In doing so, he allowed himself to be passed on the basepath by the oncoming teammate.
-According to the baseball rules book, that second baserunner should be ruled "out" - and so it went down.
+According to the baseball rules book (see below link), that second baserunner should be ruled "out" - and so it went down.

-Managing the Twins was tougher-than-nails Gene Mauch. known for his steely stare when things weren't going well by him - and which was known to make grown men wet their pants in fear.
+Managing the Twins was tougher-than-nails Gene Mauch. known for his steely stare when things weren't going well by him, besides having the ability to make grown men wet their pants in fear.
 So, he definitely had the respect of the Twins players.
-He knew the baseball rule book inside-out, better than even the umpires.
+He also knew the baseball rule book inside-out, better than even the umpires.
 If he'd been cast instead as Charlton Heston to play Moses in the Ten Commandments, he'd likely have found loopholes to confound The Almighty.
+That is, for most every other rule except for Baseball Rule 7.08H, which is impervious to any other interpretation than what is obvious.

 Check the card of Mauch from 1978, in one of his light-hearted moments.
 Imagine this as his reaction to the baserunning folly crime above.